Galatas Palace

 The Galatas Palace is a Minoan archaeological site in Heraklion, Crete, Greece about 30 kilometers southeast of the city of Heraklion discovered in the early 1990s.
-Built on a older Protopalatial settlement dating to the MM IB (c.
+Built on an older Protopalatial settlement dating to the MM IB (c.
 1925–1875 BC) period, a Minoan palace was constructed in the early Neopalatial Period, during the Early MM IIIA period (c.
 1750 BC).
 The palatial center was destroyed by a conflagration at the end of the MM IIIA period.

 The east wing is the best-preserved part of the structure, while the West and South wings were found to be extensively damaged.
 Excavations have not been completed in the area of the North wing of the building.
 The archaeological site is considered to be unique because it is the only such Minoan center to have been built and inhabited during one period.